Jacksonville Park Foundation

 The non-profit organization will work to enhance the use, growth and preservation of public parks and waterways in Jacksonville and the surrounding areas and to build outdoor education and recreation opportunities for children and adults in Morgan County.

-Immediate initiatives include the completion of the Community Park/Nichols Park gazebo restoration project, pushing for completion of the city’s Town Brook Recreational Trail project, developing outdoor recreation and educational opportunities centered on Mauvaisterre Creek and Lake, working with the City Parks & Lakes Department on various Lake Jacksonville improvement projects, and reinstituting SEED (Society for Environmental and Education Development) as SEED 2.0, an initiative to involve young people in environmental concerns and outdoor education.
+Immediate initiatives include pushing for completion of a Town Brook Recreational Trail project, developing outdoor recreation and educational opportunities centered on Mauvaisterre Creek and Lake, working with the City Parks & Lakes Department on various Lake Jacksonville improvement projects, and reinstituting SEED (Society for Environmental and Education Development) as SEED 2.0, an initiative to involve young people in environmental concerns and outdoor education.

 Our group is solely reliant on private funding – donation information.
 Make check out to Jacksonville Park Foundation and mail to Laura Marks/JPF Treasurer, Jacksonville Savings Bank, 1211 W. Morton Ave., Jacksonville, IL 62650.

 For more information and to find out how you can support the programs of the Jacksonville Park Foundation contact President Steve Warmowski at 217.245.4178 or by our contact form (below).
 Please include the Jacksonville Park Foundation in your Planned Giving.